cloudogu/sonar/docs/development/developing_de.md

                 } // add more to your liking
             }

-            sleep(10) // needed because the scan will be ready too swiftly and will lead to a timeout (╯°□°)╯︵ ┻━┻ timeout(time: 2, unit: 'MINUTES') { // Needed when there is no webhook for example def qGate = waitForQualityGate()
+            timeout(time: 60, unit: 'SECONDS') { // Works best with Webhooks, otherwise it needs a sleep which may not work for the async SQ scan def qGate = waitForQualityGate()
                 if (qGate.status != 'OK') {
                     unstable("Pipeline unstable due to SonarQube quality gate failure")